Coiot/cbr-main/src/albums/s2/episode6.md

 - scene_number: 57
   scene_title: "“What do you mean with that?”"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene57.jpg
-  narration: "<p>Soldier 2: "See?
-I told you not to worry, our practice target is still here"</p><p>Soldier 1: "Neat!
+  narration: "<p>Soldier 2: “See?
+I told you not to worry, our practice target is still here”</p><p>Soldier 1: “Neat!
 More experience for us.
-But... are you sure this will help us advance?"</p><p>Soldier 2: "Uh?
-Advance?"</p>"
+But... are you sure this will help us advance?”</p><p>Soldier 2: “Uh?
+Advance?”</p>"
 - scene_number: 58
   scene_title: "This may be the best deal in the history of war deals"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene58.jpg